 High Ability Licensure Program

-The Indiana Department of Education High Ability Partial Tuition Reimbursement for High Ability Licensure Completion Program provides a tuition reimbursement of up to $1,000 for teachers who earned a gifted and talented education license between June 15, 2015 and December 15, 2018.
-Funds will be distributed on a first come, first-serve basis so early application is advised.
-Application materials may be sent to Center for Gifted Studies & Talent Development Ball State University (TC 928-B), Muncie, IN 47306 or sent digitally to email@example.com.
-Licensure may be through any accredited University program.
+The Indiana Department of Education is excited to support efforts in developing and enhancing high ability education through the High Ability Licensure Reimbursement Program.
+The aim is to have ALL Indiana High Ability coordinators and teachers licensed within three years of assuming a high ability role.
+To help support districts in their educational efforts, IDOE will pay FULL tuition reimbursement, up to $2500, upon successful high ability course completion.
+Funds will be distributed on a first-come, first-served basis, so early application is advised.
+Please note: High Ability Licensure may be through any accredited university program.
+Application materials may be sent to the Center for Gifted Studies & Talent Development Ball State University (TC 928-B), Muncie, IN 47306 or sent digitally to email@example.com.
 Questions regarding the grant may be sent to Dr. Krista Stith at firstname.lastname@example.org.